-“That is funny”, thought Dawkit, he lived almost next door to Dawkit’s maternal house.
+“That is funny”, thought Dawkit, he lived almost next door to Dawkit’s mother’s house.

-They had reached the point from where the uphill path had to an end and they would have to descend to the valley into the village, it was about ten minutes walk downhill.
+They had reached the point from where the uphill path came to an end and they would have to descend to the valley into the village, it was about ten minutes walk downhill.